 Anatomy and Pathophysiology of Kidney Stones

-Although there are still some that don't, every anatomy educator should be incorporating real-world connections into anatomy curricula.
+Although there are still some that do not, every anatomy educator should be incorporating real-world connections into anatomy curricula.
 Many of us struggle with classroom engagement and student retention of course material.
 Integrating real-world connections into our anatomy curriculum helps students realize that what they are learning about is useful beyond the classroom and workplace.
 Real world connections help spark student curiosity and create engaging group discussions, which in turn, reels in students who the topic may not have resonated with initially.
 After I started utilizing real-world connections in my classroom, I cannot recall the number of times where my entire class session would be spent answering student questions in-line with our course material.
 Those are the moments we work timelessly for as educators; those are the classes we remember.
 And just like us, our students remember those classes and topics discussed as well.

 Years ago one of my student’s asked me about kidney stones (clinically referred to as urolithiasis or nephrolithiasis) and the intense pain and treatment that his father underwent.
 As it turns out, kidney stones are fairly common so this was a topic that students connected with one that, from that day moving forward, I always tried to incorporate into anatomical discussions.
 So…let’s think about what kidney stones are, how do they form, why do they cause such pain, and how is someone treated for this urinary problem?

 What Are Kidney Stones and Why Are They So Painful?